paulinasiwko/mediporta/README.md

 ## Overview

-This is a React mini project completed as part of the recruiting process.
+This is a React mini project completed as a part of the recruitment process.

 ## Table of Contents